croquet/croquet-docs/croquet/tutorials-todo/persistence.md

-# Persistence
+# Persistence (as of Croquet 1.0.5)

-You may have noticed that while a Croquet session automatically stores all model data, whenever you change some model code, everything is lost and initialized from scratch.
+You may have noticed that while Croquet automatically snapshots and stores all model data, whenever you change some model code, everything is lost and initialized from scratch.

 To persist Croquet sessions across code changes, the app needs to